Kids and the COVID-19 Vaccines

 Yes, if your child had COVID-19 in the past, they should be vaccinated.
-The vaccine will provide a higher level of protection that is longer lasting than natural immunity.
-Vaccination will also prevent your child from getting COVID-19 a second time.
+The vaccine will provide a much higher level of protection that is longer lasting than natural immunity.
+Vaccination may also prevent your child from getting COVID-19 a second time.
+If they do get COVID-19, their symptoms will be milder.
 If your child was recently sick with COVID-19, you should wait until they no longer have symptoms and are feeling better to get the vaccine.

 Can an immunocompromised child get vaccinated?

 Children who are immunocompromised should get vaccinated.
-Their immune systems may not generate as strong a protective response as a non-immunocompromised person, but they will likely receive some protection and benefit from the vaccine.
+Please see our COVID-19 vaccination chart for guidelines for primary doses and boosters.
+While their immune systems may not generate as strong a protective response as a non-immunocompromised person, but they will likely receive some protection and benefit from the vaccine.
 It’s also important that people around them get vaccinated to “cocoon” or protect them from COVID-19 transmission.

 Will the vaccine cause myocarditis in children?

 In pediatric clinical trials, there have been no cases of myocarditis, a rare heart condition that a small amount of people have experienced after vaccination.
 Myocarditis is more common in adolescent and young men, and is more common with Moderna than Pfizer.
 However, it is a very rare side effect.
 The risk of heart inflammation after contracting COVID-19 itself is much higher than it is after vaccination.